Page Reviewed / Updated - Sept. 2019

 The secondary, but considerable benefit is the family is able to keep their family home rather than surrender it to Medicaid to offset the cost of residential care.
 In addition, the adult child is compensated for their caregiving duties.

 It is worth noting that many elderly persons are resistant to move into residential care and do not have a clear understanding of the distinctions between nursing homes and assisted living communities.
-Over 90% of individuals who move to assisted living are satisfied with their quality of life once they have done so.
+Over 90% of individuals who move to assisted living residences, which offer a greater degree of independence than do nursing homes, are satisfied with their quality of life once they have done so.

 Types of Transfers